Darren Beriro

 Summary

-Darren Beriro’s Biography
+Darren Beriro’s biography

-• 2006 – MRES in Contaminated Land Management, University of Nottingham
+• 2008 to 2010: MRES Contaminated Land Management, University of Nottingham.

 Research interests